The term ‘most dangerous’ tends to get thrown around in extreme sports circles, but Inga Rapids on the Congo River may live up to that hype.

 From what I can see, their record stands.
 As of 2016, Bradt, Sturges, Marr and Fisher are the only kayakers to have tamed – or in Fishers words, survived, the Inga, although former Royal Marine Phil Harwood became the first to canoe the 3,000 mile length of the Congo River.
 I don’t know if it portaged the Inga Rapids or not, but that’s a feat of its own.

-Watch the complete film, The Grand Inga Project, from the link below, filmed five years ago, which I suspect may have inspired a certain screenwriter to pen Inga Rapids in some plot device called The Ozaki 8.
+You can learn more about the Grand Inga Project here, done in 2011, which I suspect may have inspired a certain screenwriter to pen Inga Rapids in some plot device called The Ozaki 8.